 In these cases, investors do not have direct access to cryptocurrencies, do not have private keys, and do not have their wallets to manage them.
 The bank allows clients to buy or sell shares in the funds as indirect exposure to digital assets.

 Other banks are also offering cryptocurrency exposure to their clients.
 Recently, The Morgan Stanley Europe Opportunity Fund Inc. acquired an estimated $1,325,339 value in Grayscale Bitcoin Trust, according to this document.

 Citibank also expressed interest in offering crypto services to its clients.
 According to an interview published by the Financial Times on Thursday, May 6, 2021, the possibility arises from the bank’s “customer interest.”
 In this sense, Tuchman, its global director of foreign trade, explained that the bank is considering and analyzing “various alternatives,” including trading, financing, and custody services for crypto assets.

 JPMorgan and its CEO against Bitcoin

-For years the chief executive officer (CEO) of JPMorgan, Jamie Dimon, questioned bitcoin and cryptocurrencies in general.
-His feud with digital assets dates back to 2017, when the executive referred to BTC as a fraud.
+JPMorgan’s chief executive officer (CEO), Jamie Dimon, questioned Bitcoin and cryptocurrencies for years.
+His feud with digital assets dates back to 2017 when the executive referred to BTC as a fraud.

-Furthermore, in a haughty attitude, Dimon went so far as to say that he would fire any of his employees who trade bitcoin for being "stupid."
-Now he is the one backing a decision to bring the leading cryptocurrency to more customers.
+Furthermore, with a haughty attitude, Dimon said he would fire any of his employees who trade Bitcoin for being “stupid.”
+Now, he is backing a decision to bring the leading cryptocurrency to more customers.

-In the past, Dimon favored blockchains, a technology original to bitcoin as a digital system, but always exhibited skepticism for cryptocurrencies to the point of saying in September 2017, "Right now, these crypto things are a novelty.
-People think they're cool.
-But the larger they get, the more governments are going to shut them down."
+In the past, Dimon favored blockchains, a technology original to Bitcoin as a digital system, but always exhibited skepticism for cryptocurrencies to the point of saying in September 2017, “Right now, these crypto things are a novelty.
+People think they’re cool.
+But the larger they get, the more governments will shut them down.”